 This knife is designed for utility use with a black needle-duty handle for long-lasting effectiveness.
 The sheath is made with a magnetic sheath to ensure you can always carry it with peace of mind.

 Running around the woods, the James Gibson Pinch Fixed Neck Knife isn’t your average pocket knife.
 It also includes a nylon sheath with an integrated belt loop, making it easy to store or carry.

-Although most of the best neck knives can perform very well in each of these areas, they’re usually better at one than the other.
+Although most of the best neck knives can perform very well in each area, they’re usually better at one than the other.
 For example, a knife with a built-in compass would be more suited for survival.

-while an easily-concealed knife with a good grip would be better for self-defense.
-While most of the best pocket knives can connect with each of those areas, each one is better for a specific area.
+While an easily-concealed knife with a good grip would be better for self-defence, while most of the best pocket knives can connect with each area, each is better for a specific area.

 Build Quality & Materials

 Quality means something different to everyone.
 I believe it’s one of those things that you can’t define until you experience it for yourself.
 And no matter where that journey takes you, your work will always be relevant to someone.